CurvSurf/FindSurface-iOS/Readme.md

 Since the framework module has been built only for `arm64`, you app could not find the module for `x86_64-apple-ios-simulator`, which is used by the SwiftUI preview (iOS simulator).

+## ---

+(c) Copyright 2021 CurvSurf, Inc. All rights reserved.

+This library's ownership is solely on CurvSurf, Inc. and anyone can use it for non-commercial purposes.
+Contact to support@curvsurf.com for commercial use of the library.